In order for public parks to be safe for the general public, it is important to have rules and regulations, which regulate conduct in the parks.

-No person shall start, ignite, fly or use any fuel powered jet-type rocket or electrical powered model aircraft and rockets in any park area unless such use is pursuant to the written permission of the Director.
+No person shall start, ignite, fly or use any fuel powered jet-type rocket or electrical powered model aircraft and rockets in any park area.

 Model cars and toy cars shall be permitted only in non-pedestrian or non-restricted areas and may not be powered by any combustible fuel type engine.